 • Funds unavailable for withdrawal for first 30 days

-Why we chose this company: This account from CFG Community Bank made our list thanks to its attractive 4.32% APY, but it only makes sense to open this account if you’re going to keep at least $1,000.
+Why we chose it: This account from CFG Community Bank made our list thanks to its attractive 3.80% APY, but it only makes sense to open this account if you’re going to keep at least $1,000.
 Not only is that the required minimum opening deposit, but if your balance drops below that amount, you won’t earn the APY and you’ll face a $10 monthly fee.
 It’s also important to note that your funds won’t be available for withdrawal for the first 30 days after you open the account.
 There are no check-writing privileges with this account.
 CFG does have brick-and-mortar branches, but only in Maryland.

 Quontic Bank Money Market Account